joshuagenders/Runic/README.md

 RampUpMinutes: 10
 RampDownMinutes: 10
 ExecutionLengthMinutes: 60

+Should be able to write a test that asks the reporting db for stats, and tests where we haven't been testing much recently.

 ## OrientDb
 I'm going to give OrientDb a go as a database.
 I want to see if we can implement queries for runes faster.